 - Wash and dry your hands.

-- Remove one contraceptive ring from its foil pouch, but do not throw away the pouch.
-Put the pouch in a safe place so you can use it to properly throw away the contraceptive ring after you remove it.
+- Remove one contraceptive ring from its foil pouch, but do not discard the pouch.
+Put the pouch in a safe place so you can use it to properly discard the contraceptive ring after you remove it.

 - Lie down on your back with your knees bent, squat, or stand with one leg up on a chair, step, or other object.
 Choose the position that is most comfortable for you.